carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 $$\overline{y} = -23.676 +2.145\cdot teachers$$

-The coefficients for the second model.
+And the coefficients for the second one.

 ```r